tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD: print_score() a method of the Score class
 	- TBD: instead of a dict of score achievements w/ T or F, just have a list of score achievemnts achieved
 	- TBD: link front_gate score to opening door
+- TBD: refactor buffer and caching to gs.io
 - TBD: refactor GameState and dicts in static_gbl() with dunder methods (__getattr__ and __setattr__ ; see email to self on Aug 2, 2022)
 - TBD: active_gs => gs renaming; point to same obj to start with ??
 - TBD: active_gs holds list of smaller game state components? clock + scoreboard + map + printer ??